dxinteractive/dendriform/README.md

 ## Development

-This library is written and maintained by [Damien Clarke](https://damienclarke.me/), with feedback from others at [92green](https://github.com/92green).
-All online library discussion happens over on [Github](https://github.com/92green/dendriform).
+This library is written and maintained by [Damien Clarke](https://damienclarke.me/).
+All online library discussion happens over on [Github](https://github.com/dxinteractive/dendriform).

 I hope this library helps solve some data-editing user interface problems for you. 🎉